 Fifth grade dance is where everything comes together!
 Students work on advanced creative movement, take on significant leadership roles, and prepare for performances with confidence and skill.
 This is the year dancers truly shine as they apply everything they've learned and mentor younger students.

-Class Structure
+Class Structure and Expectations

 Fifth grade classes are student-led and teacher-guided.
 Our class careers are in full effect, with students managing warm-ups, music, demonstrations, and peer support.